idealparable/BibleQ/HowToRead.md

 [/2 The earth was formless and empty.
 Darkness was on the surface of the deep and God’s Spirit was hovering over the surface of the waters.
 3 God said, “Let there be light,” and there was light./]

-Formless and empty (tohu and bohu; Ln TOH-hue and BOH-hue (hue is Ln pronounced hoo/who, not like the English word hue pronounced HYUE)) is much-debated.
+Formless and empty (tohu and bohu; Ln TOH-hue and BOH-hue (hue in Ln is pronounced like who, not like the English word hue pronounced HYUE)) is much-debated.

 Given that the dry land isn't shaped (or transmuted and shaped?) yet until Day 3, though, phrasing like this would make sense.
 It implies at least that mass that would become the dry land already exists.

+But translations like "waste" that make it sound like the result of a past disaster are unwarranted (if at the time the term "waste" implied that, but shouldn't be taken in such a way in any case).
+This has also contributed to some acceptance of views almost certainly incorrect, like (yet again) gap "theory".

 Note that the "earth" here clearly can't include the waters, since they would have shape (gravitationally, that of a sphere).